M0H4MM33D/Windows-auto-rappot-to-mail-/README.md

 ---

-and about make it auto
+or you can make it auto

 Open Task Scheduler(Local) -> Task Scheduler Library ->Right click-> Import Task->OK

 and import xml file

+you need just change dictionary in xml file